Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Brilliant Childhood of A Noble Prince

-Yongle Emperor Zhu Di (1360 — 1424), who snatched the throne through the Jingnan Campaign, highly appreciated his second son Zhu Gaoxu (1380 — 1426), who was strong, brave, and had been immensely contributing to that war.
+Yongle Emperor Zhu Di (1360 — 1424), who seized the throne during the Jingnan Campaign, held great admiration for his second son Zhu Gaoxu (1380 — 1426), who demonstrated strength, bravery, and significant contributions to the war effort.

 Zhu Di even once promised his second son to be the future crown prince until his first son, Zhu Gaochi (1378 — 1425), had a brilliant and brave boy named Zhu Zhanji.